Moderated Vs. Unmoderated Usability Testing: Which Is The Right Method?

 When should I use moderated usability tests?

 Moderated usability tests are well-suited for stages in the product development process where additional explanation and guidance are necessary.
-This applies to both the researcher, who may need to clarify aspects of the prototype, and the participant, who may require assistance understanding and articulating their answers.
+This applies to both the researcher, who may need to clarify aspects of the prototype, and the test subject, who may require assistance understanding and articulating their answers.
 For instance, during prototype testing, participants might benefit from live support to navigate tasks, or they may need further clarification on the prototype's limited functionality.

 Given these characteristics, moderated testing naturally fits into the early phases of the design process.
 Here, qualitative insights regarding opinions and overall product experience can inform subsequent functionalities and specific UX features.
 Conducting moderated testing early on allows UX teams to engage with participants throughout the development cycle, probing deeper into their responses and presenting revised iterations based on feedback.